 If your dentist has told you that you need a dental crown (aka tooth crown or cap), you may have a few questions.
-From price and materials to procedures and aftercare, we answer some of the most common ones.
-But if you want more info, please give us a call on xxx xxxxx.
-We’re always here to help.
+From price and materials to procedures and aftercare, we answer the most common ones.
+If you’d like more info, please call us on 9201 9886.
+We’d be happy to help.

 1. What is a crown (tooth cap)?